-The disadvantages of this approach primarily relate to the difficulty of conducting such pharmacoeconomic evaluations, including the resources needed for the evaluations and to resolve disputes, since the evaluations are always subject to different interpretations.
+The disadvantages of pharmacoeconomic analysis primarily relate to the difficulty of conducting evaluations, including the resources needed for the evaluations and to resolve disputes, since the evaluations are always subject to different interpretations.
 Dickson, Hurst and Jacobzone report that Australia has 14 full time persons who conduct the pharmacoeconomic assessments, and the UK has 23.
 Japan, Sweden and the UK all provide administrative appeals of staff decisions, and appeals to courts have occurred in several countries.